 Dieric Bouts in Saint Peter's Church

-In March 2020, the completely restored Saint Peter’s Church launched a new visitors experience.
+In 2020, the completely restored Saint Peter’s Church launched a new visitors experience.
 Discover a unique collection of art treasures still in their original, historic setting.
 These works of art are brought to life as part of a innovative experience via a tablet or the award winning hololens.

 'The Last Supper' by Dieric Bouts